Starting a Wedding Planning Business: Step-by-Step Guide for the UK

 Outline the Benefits of Each Package

-It's important to clearly outline the benefits of each package so that couples can choose the one that best fits their needs and budget.
+It's essential to clearly outline the benefits of each package so that couples can select the one that best suits their needs and budget.
 For example, the Basic Package might be ideal for couples who are comfortable planning most of their own wedding but want help with day-of coordination.
-The Premium Package might be suitable for couples who wish to have a fully-planned and stress-free wedding experience.
+The Premium Package might be suitable for couples who wish to have a fully planned and stress-free wedding experience.

-In addition to offering tiered packages, you may also want to offer add-ons for customisation.
+In addition to offering tiered packages, you can also offer add-ons for customisation.
 This will allow couples to tailor their wedding planning experience to their specific needs and preferences.
 For example, you could offer add-ons such as:

 Develop a Clear Sales Process